-New York City Power Outage Hits 73,000
+Utility Says Power Restored In New York City After Outage Hits 73,000 Customers

 Some 73,000 customers over six networks on Con Edison's local grid lost power just before 7 p.m. local time, the energy provider said.
-Five of those networks are now restored, Con Ed said.
-Areas from the Hudson River to Broadway are still in darkness.

-Around 11 p.m., 10,000 customers still didn't have power.
-Con Ed estimated a full restoration by midnight.
+Con Ed confirmed in a message shortly after midnight that power had been fully restored.

 Con Ed said a transformer fire in Midtown, at West 64th Street and West End Avenue, likely triggered the blackout that stretched from the West 40s to 72nd Street, and from 5th Avenue to the Hudson River.

+Following the blackout, Mayor Bill de Blasio said he's ordered city agencies to investigate the power failures.
+"They'll work with ConEd to get to the bottom of what happened tonight and prevent another widespread outage like this," he tweeted.

+With the power back on, I’ve directed City agencies to investigate this evening’s blackout.
+They’ll work with ConEd to get to the bottom of what happened tonight and prevent another widespread outage like this. https://t.co/r8Cl41SDsU— Mayor Bill de Blasio (@NYCMayor) July 14, 2019

 Subway cars froze, stranding commuters far from their homes.
 Ten local subway lines shut down at one point.
-Some reported spotty cell phone service with cell towers down.
-Traffic lights are down in major tourist hubs, with some roads closed.
+Some reported spotty cellphone service with cell towers down.
+Traffic lights went down in major tourist hubs, forcing roads to close.

-Firefighters are responding to people trapped in elevators, the department said.
+Firefighters responded to people trapped in elevators, the department said.

 No injuries have been reported so far, officials said.